jasonbrodeur/dsi-text-prep/open-refine.md

 >*On May 1 1970 a sensational new black magazine focusing on the black woman hit the newsstands of America.
 Now five years later the fifth anniversary issue of Essence magazine is on the stands and is being received in households throughout the nation.
 Here at Lewis publisher and Marcia Gillespie editor discuss five exciting years of Essence magazine on tonight soul of reason.
 This is Soul of reason a program that will examine the roots of the black box.*

 The last word in the final sentence should read **thought** instead of **box.** Hovering next to the word **box.** in the facet, click on `edit` and replace the word **box.** with the text **thought.** This is similar to a find and replace action in a text editor or Word.
-Note that we are only replacing this word in the tokens column, not in the text in Column 1.
+Note that we are only replacing this word in the `tokens` column, not in the text in `Column 1`.

 Proceed with caution!
 Back in your facet, you’ll see there is another value for **box** (this time without the period).
 Clicking on this value, we can see from looking at the original paragraph that the word **box** is correctly transcribed in this instance.

-SCREENSHOT

 For this text, a more standard find and replace might be easier to use.

 As another example, **WNBC** has been split with a space by the auto transcription service.
 To deal with this, we can make an edit to the **NBC** token and add a **W**.
 We can also go ahead and delete the standalone **W** token.
 This kind of correction would be part of your initial data analysis; as Jay pointed out earlier, what kind of clean up and correction of the text you do depends on how tolerant you are of error.